brandon-foster/C_Exercises/README.md

 ## Notes

 - Branch exercise2 was merged into master without a pull request.
 - Branch exercise2 did not create an ex2.c file, but modified the existing ex1.c file.
+- Branch exercise3 was merged into master via pull request.